 To get a good understanding of how Value Function Approximation works and how one would go about building a reinforcement algorithm, that can play Pokemon, I recommend these two resources:

 - Reinforcement Learning: An Introduction (2nd Edition) by Richard Sutton and Andrew Barto.
 The second edition is currently a work in progress and freely available from one of the Author’s website

 - Reinforcement Learning course by David Silver.
 David Silver is a researcher at DeepMind and one of the creators behind Alpha Go.
 In 2015 he held this excellent course at UCL.

 Up until now, nobody has built an algorithm that can play Pokemon on a high level.

 So is there a way to leverage knowledge about Reinforcement Learning to improve Pokemon battle skill?
 Maybe!
 A few things come to mind:

 - While Reinforcement Learning algorithms can learn from self-play, they are able to learn much faster, if you provide them with training data from expert human level play.
-One of the reasons is, that it’s harder to learn what good plays are, if you only make bad plays in the beginning.
+One of the reasons is that it’s harder to determine what good plays are if you only make bad plays in the beginning.
 So you can try to boost your own skill by watching videos from good Pokemon players (like Chemcoop for the Battle Spot Singles format)